Twitter Updates

 Stir the first three ingredients in a shaker with ice to chill.
 Strain into a champagne flute and top up with sparkling wine.

-If neither of these cocktails aren't to your liking, you can always stick with two classic brunch cocktails, the Caesar or the Ramos Gin Fizz.
-I hope every one has a great new year.
+If neither of these cocktails isn’t to your liking, you can always stick with two classic brunch cocktails, the Caesar or the Ramos Gin Fizz.
+I hope everyone has a great new year.